Iron Soldier: Release

 Iron Soldier was first showcased at the 1994 Summer Consumer Electronics Show.
 It was planned to feature online multiplayer via Phylon, Inc.'s Jaguar Voice/Data Communicator.
 The game was released without online support as the modem was delayed and then cancelled in 1995.
-Atari first published it for Atari Jaguar in North America on December 22, 1994.
+Atari first published it for the Atari Jaguar in North America on December 22, 1994.
 To promote the game, Atari produced a television commercial that aired throughout 1995.
 A European release followed in January 1995.
 In France and Spain, it was distributed by Accord and Products Final respectively.
 Mumin Corporation published the game in Japan on March 24, 1995.
 In 1996, the game's trademark was abandoned.
 In 2006, AtariAge user "Gusbucket13" released an early prototype under the name Iron Soldier Beta.

 Reception

 Iron Soldier received generally favorable reviews from critics.
 GamePros Manny LaMancha, while acknowledging that the game's controls are complicated, maintained that they do not take long to master.
 He also praised the polygonal graphics and its simple but intense gameplay.
 GameFans Dave Halverson and Nicholas Dean Des Barres, while criticizing the lack of texture mapping, said the polygonal visuals had considerable impact.
 They applauded the gameplay for its variety, challenge, and addictiveness.
 GameFan awarded it "Best Simulation" game on the Atari Jaguar and "Simulation Game of the Year" in their third Megawards edition.
 ST Format named it one of the ten best games for the Jaguar.

 GamesMasters Les Ellis lauded the game's detailed polygon graphics, soundscapes, near-perfect gameplay, and fully destructible environment.
+In 1996, GamesMaster ranked it as number one on their "The GamesMaster Jaguar Top Five".
 Atari Gaming Headquarters Keita Iida said that the game's sense of realism was quite refreshing and commended Eclipse Software Design for prioritizing action and smooth frame rate over graphical detail.
 Electronic Games John Wesley Hardin thought the game was very fun, highlighting the destructible environment as one of its graphical strengths and audio department.
 Game Informers three consultants called it one of the best mech simulations, praising its gameplay, controls, and weapon variety, but lamented the lack of additional texture mapping.
 Game Informer also awarded it "Best Simulation Game" in their third annual video game awards.
 Game Zero Magazines Bryan Carter labelled the game as the best mech simulator for a home console and praised its play controls, story, and smooth graphics, but noted the lack of texture mapping.